OutSystems/docs-odc/src/eap/building-apps/ui/navigation/navigate-to-detail-screen.md

 # Navigate to a Detail Screen

-You can allow end users to check the details of a given record by navigating to a different screen while providing the item identifier as an input parameter.
+You can allow end-users to check the details of a given record by navigating to a different screen while providing the item identifier as an input parameter.

 ## In Web and Mobile